TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/selected_entities.md

 For example, to select all the Force and PED grenades (the red and the blue ones), do the following:

 - Press Shift + 3 to pick "Flavour" RSM.
-- Navigate with your mouse to the column of grenades laying on the street, just a little below the origin.
+- Navigate with your mouse to the column of grenades lying on the street, just a little below the origin.
 - Select any of the red grenades.
 - Press Ctrl+A - the selection will now contain all entities having the same flavour as the last selected entity.
 - Start holding left CTRL.